aneeshdurg/AdventOfCode/2022/README.md

 As far as scripting in general goes, it was fine.
 I don't think I could have solved this significantly faster in python or something.

+# Day 14 - ruby

+Learning ruby's been on my TODO list for a long time.
+It's alright - feels like JS but with looser syntax.
+I honestly cannot see the hype behind it - maybe the low barrier of entry and the very forgiving syntax?
+It feels like theres many ways to do basic things.